Clingman's Brigade

 51st Infantry Regiment was organized at Wilmington, North Carolina, in April 1862.
 The men were recruited in the counties of Cumberland, Sampson, Duplin, Columbus, Robeson, and New Hanover.
 It was assigned to General Clingman's Brigade and served with him for the duration of the War.
 After fighting at Goldsboro, it moved to the Charleston area and was prominent in the defense of Battery Wagner.
 The 51st was then ordered to Virginia, participated in the battles at Drewry's Bluff and Cold Harbor, and endured the hardships of the Petersburg siege south and north of the James River.
 Returning to North Carolina, it saw action at Bentonville.
 On July 18, 1863, this regiment lost 16 killed and 52 wounded at Battery Wagner and in August contained 374 effectives.
 In May 1864 it contained 1,100 men and in October there were 145 present.
 The 51st lost 160 in killed and wounded at Drewry's Bluff, 194 at Cold Harbor, and 104 at Fort Harrison.
 Very few surrendered with the Army of Tennessee.
 The field officers were Colonels John L. Cantwell and Hector McKethan, Lieutenant Colonels William A. Allen and Caleb B. Hobson, and Major James R. McDonald.

 61st Infantry Regiment was organized at Wilmington, North Carolina, in August 1862.
 Men of this unit were recruited in the counties of Sampson, New Hanover, Beaufort, Craven, Chatham, Lenoir, Wilson, Martin, Ashe, Alleghany, and Jones.
 Assigned to General Clingman's Brigade, it marched to the Kinston area and saw its first action.
 The unit was then sent to Charleston, served on James, Morris, and Sullivan's Islands, and took an active part in the fight at Battery Wagner.
-The regiment was ordered to Virginia and fought at Drewy's Bluff and Cold Harborand then endured the hardships of the Petersburg siege south and north of the James River.
+The regiment was ordered to Virginia and fought at Drewy's Bluff and Cold Harborand then endured the hardships of the Siege of Petersburg south and north of the James River.
 It returned to North Carolina and was prominent in the Battle of Bentonville.
 While in the Charleston area--July 10 to September 6, 1863--the regiment lost 6 killed, 35 wounded, and 76 missing and in September totaled 331 men.
 Few surrendered with the Army of Tennessee in April 1865.
 The field officers were Colonels William S. Davane and James D. Radcliffe, Lieutenant Colonel Edward Mallett, and Major Henry Harding.

-25th North Carolina Infantry Regiment*
+25th North Carolina

 Site search Web search